betomaluje/Mi-Band/README.md

         miBand.setLedColor(color);

-where `color` is an int value representing the color youg want
+where `color` is an int value representing the color you want

 For convenience, there's a `ColorPickerDialog` class to help choose the int value of a color